Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 setThirdPartyId(thirdPartyId: string)
 ```

-* _thirdPartyId_ is a string containing the custom visitor ID to be set in Target.
+* _thirdPartyId_ is a string that contains the custom visitor ID to be set in Target.

 ### Examples